naingaunglwin-dev/naingaunglwin-dev/README.md

 </div>

-I'm a passionate beginner developer with over a year of experience in PHP and web development.
-I'm currently writing my own PHP framework, exploring backend development, and diving into new technologies.
+I'm a passionate beginner developer with experience in PHP and web development.
+I'm currently developing my own PHP framework, exploring backend development, and diving into new technologies.
 My experience includes working with CodeIgniter, Laravel, and now learning Node.js and Express.js.
 Here’s a bit more about my journey and skills:

 ## ⚡ About Me

 - 💻 Passionate about backend development and building frameworks.
 - 🔍 Always curious to explore new technologies.
 - 👨‍💻 Familiar with Git for version control and Composer for package management.
-- 🌐 Aiming to strengthen my foundation in backend web development before exploring software development.
+- 🌐 Aiming to strengthen my foundation in backend web development.

 ## 🔧 Technologies & Tools